We Will Rock You (musical): Australasia and the Asian Pacific

 The first international production premiered at the Regent Theatre in Melbourne, Australia, on 7 August 2003.
 The cast included Michael Falzon as Galileo, Kate Hoolihan as Scaramouche, Annie Crummer as Killer Queen, and Amanda Harrison as Oz.
 The production closed on 4 March 2004 before touring to Perth, Brisbane and Sydney.
-It then made a stop at the Shinjuku Koma Theater in Tokyo, Japan, where it ran from 27 May to 24 August 2005.
+It then made a stop at the Shinjuku Koma Theater in Tokyo, Japan, where it ran from 27 May to 24 August 2005 with Peter Murphy as Galileo and Pippa Grandison as Scaramouche.
 A second tour launched in 2006, performing in Tokyo and Osaka.

 An Australasian tour was launched at the end of 2007 in New Zealand; the cast included Ayesa as Galileo and Crummer as Killer Queen.
 The tour performed in Auckland at The Civic, The Edge (26 October to 2 December 2007), in Seoul, South Korea, at the Seongnam Arts Centre (2 to 24 February 2008), in Singapore at the Esplanade Theatre (28 March to 27 April 2008), in Hong Kong at The Lyric Theatre of The Hong Kong Academy for Performing Arts (16 May to 22 June 2008) and in Bangkok, Thailand, at the Muangthai Ratchadalai Theatre (12 to 27 July 2008).

 A new tour of Australia commenced in Sydney on 30 April 2016, before touring to Brisbane and Melbourne.
-Another production was scheduald for 2023-2024, It was supposed to have over 500 cast members including: Courtney Act as Killer Queen and Peter Rowsthorn as Buddy., In October 2022 it was announced that the tour was cancelled because of legal reasons.
+Another production was scheduled for 2023-2024.
+It was supposed to have over 500 cast members including Courtney Act as Killer Queen and Peter Rowsthorn as Buddy.
+In October 2022 it was announced that the tour was cancelled because of legal reasons.